-Figure 28 shows a typical porosimetric curve for a sample of untreated FEBEX bentonite compacted at dry density 1.70 g/cm3 and for two samples taken from Grimsel.
+Figure 24 shows a typical porosimetric curve for a sample of untreated FEBEX bentonite compacted at dry density 1.70 g/cm3 and for two samples taken from Grimsel.
 The three main families of pores (large, medium and small) may be appreciated in the three samples, the difference among them being the percentage of each family.
 A summary of the porosimetric data obtained is shown in Table V, in which the results have been grouped according to the position of the samples in the barrier: external, intermediate or inner ring.
-The results obtained for the untreated FEBEX bentonite compacted at dry density 1.68 g/cm3 with hygroscopic water content -which are approximately the initial conditions of the blocks placed in Grimsel are also included in the Table (Villar 2002).
-Figure 29 shows the distribution of pore sizes obtained for the external, intermediate and internal rings of the barrier and the average distribution for specimens of untreated FEBEX bentonite.
-The analysis of these results reveals that after being subjected for five years to repository conditions, the bentonite seems to have experienced a redistribution of the size of pores, which is more homogeneous and with a higher average diameter, since the modes of all the pore families have increased.
-This causes higher uniformity coefficients.
-There is a relative increase of the percentage of large pores not related to the position of the samples in the barrier.
-However, the relative percentage of medium pores decreases with respect to the initial one towards the gallery wall, whereas the percentage of small pores decreases with respect to the initial one towards the heater.
-There is also an overall increase of the percentage of the total porosity that is intruded by mercury in the samples from Grimsel, which maybe simply a consequence of the higher porosity of these samples (their dry density is lower) or may imply either a decrease of pores with a size of less than 0.006 μm (equipment access limit), or more probably, an increase of interconnected pores.
+The results obtained for the untreated FEBEX bentonite compacted at dry density 1.68 g/cm3 with hygroscopic water content -which are approximately the initial conditions of the blocks placed in Grimsel- are also included in the Table (Villar 2002).
+Figure 25 shows the distribution of pore sizes obtained for the external, intermediate and internal rings of the barrier and the average distribution for specimens of untreated FEBEX bentonite.
+The analysis of these results reveals that after being subjected for five years to repository conditions, the bentonite seems to have experienced an overall increase of the percentage of big pores, which causes higher uniformity coefficients.
+This increase is not related to the position of the samples in the barrier.
+However, the percentage of medium pores decreases with respect to the initial one towards the gallery wall while the percentage of small pores decreases with respect to the initial one towards the heater.
+There is also an overall increase of the percentage of the total porosity that is intruded by mercury in the samples from Grimsel, which implies either a decrease of pores with a size of less than 0.006 um (equipment access limit), or an increase of interconnected pores.
 In any case, the percent of the porosity intruded by the mercury is fairly low, this meaning that there is still an important volume of pores with a size of less than 0.006 μm or not interconnected.
 Taking this into account, the percentage of pores in each size range may be recalculated, the merely illustrative average values shown in Table VI being obtained.

-The final interpretation of these results must be done taking into account the differences in the dry density and water content of the samples: the dry density of the samples from Grimsel is lower than that of the untreated sample considered, whereas the water contents are higher.
-The overall increase of volume experienced by the samples at the barrier (which implies a decrease of dry density from that of the compacted blocks -1.70 g/cm^3 - to the average density of the barrier -1.58 g/cm^3 -, see section 3.2) is probably responsible of the increase of big pores.
+The final interpretation of these results must be done taking into account the differences in the dry density and water content of the samples: the dry density of the samples from Grimsel is lower than that of the untreated sample considered, while the water contents are higher.
+The overall increase of volume experienced by the samples at the barrier (which implies a decrease of dry density from that of the compacted blocks -1.70 g/cm^3 to the average density of the barrier -1.58 g/cm^3 , see section 3.2) is probably responsible of the increase of big pores.

-Figure 28: Accumulated porosimetric curve for untreated FEBEX bentonite and two samples from Grimsel, with indication of dry density in g/cm3 (the percentages are recalculated according to the percentage of total porosity actually intruded by mercury)
+Figure 24: Incremental porosimetric curve for untreated FEBEX bentonite and two samples from Grimsel, with indication of dry density in g/cm3